 Ruthie Gray is a wife, mom of four, Gigi, and caregiver, living in the sandwich generation and blogging to keep her sanity.
-When she’s not snacking on plastic drumsticks with her grandson (The Tiny Tornado), or snuggling his sister (Baby Cakes), you can find her coaching other moms on how to raise kids without losing brain cells at RearReleaseRegroup.com and Mom Time Out.
-You can also connect with Ruthie on Facebook.
+When she’s not snacking on plastic drumsticks with her grandson (The Tiny Tornado), or snuggling his sister (Baby Cakes), you can find her coaching other moms on how to raise kids without losing brain cells at RearReleaseRegroup.com.
+You can also connect with Ruthie on Facebook and Instagram.

 Pray 7 Sample Prayers!